 As time changes a settlor might have changed positions as to whom they would have wanted as a trustee.
 Many trustee provisions don’t allow for a succession of trustees or for a list of people who can name successors.
 The use of decanting will solve this problem.

 7. Combining trusts for greater efficiencies:

 Many of our clients set up trusts at different times, and sometimes with different law firms over the years.
 Ultimately, the family has more trusts than are needed.
-If the trusts aren’t sufficiently similar enough to merge them, then they can be combined through decanting one trust into another or by decanting multiple trusts into a newly formed trust.
+If the trusts aren’t sufficiently similar enough to merge them, then they can be combined.
+Either by decanting one trust into another or by decanting multiple trusts into a newly formed trust.

 8. Separating trusts:

 Many trusts have been drafted so the entire family benefits from one large pot trust.
-Although this sometimes makes sense in certain situations, more often than not it creates problems because different beneficiaries have different needs and different investment philosophies.
+Although this sometimes makes sense in certain situations, more often than not it creates problems.
+This is because different beneficiaries have different needs and different investment philosophies.
 A large pot trust can be decanted into separate trusts for each beneficiary so the beneficiaries have their own autonomy.

 9. Creating a special needs trust:

 It may not have been contemplated when the initial trust was drafted that there would be a beneficiary that has special needs and will require a trust that preserves eligibility for public benefits.
 A trust can be decanted to add this language.